Quill

 Admittedly frustrated by the crowd’s lukewarm response and the sudden mid-set interruption, after chatting backstage with Grace Slick, Keith Moon, John Entwistle and Carlos Santana, the band was helicoptered back to their motel in what would become their last glimpse of rock-star extravagance.

-Returning to Boston immediately, the band used their Cotillion advance to build a studio and recorded their debut, The Quill, released in January 1970 and which included only one song from their Woodstock set, “They Live the Life.”
-Critic Joe Viglione praised the album for its “jazzy overtones mixed in with the mayhem and experimentation far beyond anything Ultimate Spinach, Eden’s Children and even Beacon Street Union have attempted to create.”
+Returning to Boston immediately, the band used their Cotillion advance to build a studio and recorded their debut, The Quill, released in January 1970, which included only one song from their Woodstock set, “They Live the Life.”
+Critic Joe Viglione praised the album for its “jazzy overtones mixed in with the mayhem and experimentation far beyond anything Ultimate Spinach, Eden’s Children and even The Beacon Street Union have attempted to create.”

 But the album was a commercial flop.
 Jon Cole and Norm Rogers quit, though the latter returned in late 1970 to record a second LP with remaining members before splitting for good when Cotillion refused to release it and dropped the group.
 By year’s end, Quill was finished.